 Parents Ruling as Kings

-1 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, 2 looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
-3 For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds.
-4 Ye have not yet resisted unto blood, striving against sin.
-5 And ye have forgotten the exhortation which speaketh unto you as unto children,
+1 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2 looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.

 3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
 4 In your struggle against sin you have not yet resisted to the point of shedding your blood.
 5 And have you forgotten the exhortation that addresses you as sons?

 “My son, do not regard lightly the discipline of the Lord,

 6 For the Lord disciplines the one he loves,

 and chastises every son whom he receives.”